 Being careful about the invitations one accepts

 In any case, here we are, in the home of a Pharisee who has extended the honor of hospitality toward Jesus.
-Even that invitation is tinged with controversy: Lisa Davison observes that the Sadducees considered the Pharisees "too moderate in their application of the law," and were scandalized that Jesus would eat with them.
+Even that invitation is tinged with controversy: Lisa Davison observes that the Sadducees considered the Pharisees “too moderate in their application of the law,” and were scandalized that Jesus would eat with them.
 And how does Jesus respond to the honor of being included in this social occasion?
 Not surprisingly, he does and says things that inevitably cause either dead silence or an uproar of protest.
-Setting the scene in the very first verse of this week's passage, Luke writes that Jesus was being watched by the religious authorities, so we expect things to be tense.
-John J. Pilch tells us that Luke's word for "watching" here suggests that Jesus' audience was anything but friendly.
+Setting the scene in the very first verse of this week’s passage, Luke writes that Jesus was being watched by the religious authorities, so has already tipped us off that things are going to be tense.
+John J. Pilch tells us that Luke’s word for “watching” here suggests that Jesus’ audience was anything but friendly.
 And Jesus does not let them down.

-In the verses omitted by the lectionary reading, "a man who had dropsy" appears before Jesus, who seems to think it would be a good conversation starter to ask about the lawfulness of curing someone on the Sabbath.
-When he gets no response, he goes ahead and heals the man, and then observes that any one of the guests obviously would have helped their child or their ox if either had fallen in a well, even if it were on the Sabbath.
+In the verses omitted by the lectionary reading, “a man who had dropsy” appears before Jesus, who seems to think it would be a good conversation starter to ask about the lawfulness of curing someone on the Sabbath.
+When he gets no response, he goes ahead and heals the man, and then points out that any one of the guests obviously would have helped their child or their ox if either had fallen in a well, even if it were on the Sabbath.
 Again, they say nothing.
-So Jesus, the Great Observer, turns to one of my father's favorite pastimes: people-watching.
+So Jesus turns to one of my father’s favorite pastimes: people-watching.